 So, what does this mean in terms of your property ownership?
 If your deed has not been recorded, you are not recognized as the legal owner of your property.

-In practical terms, failure to have your deed recorded would mean that, if you ever wanted to sell your property, refinance your mortgage, or execute a home equity line of credit, you could not do so.
+In practical terms, failure to have your property deed recorded would mean that, if you ever wanted to sell, refinance your mortgage, or execute a home equity line of credit, you could not do so.
 Even if you have no current plans to sell or refinance, an unrecorded deed can lead to risks of losing your home or being hit with demands to pay off liens racked up by the previous owner.

 In the first instance, if your deed is not recorded, there is nothing in the public record to stop the seller from conveying the property to another person.
 If the seller does in fact sell your property to someone else, and that person records their deed with the county clerk's office before you, you could be in jeopardy of losing your property.
 Unlikely, but scary.

 The second situation could happen if your seller fails to pay personal debts and the seller's creditors file liens or judgments against your property.
 Because creditors are permitted to file liens and judgments against assets of a debtor, if your property is still listed as an asset of your seller in the public record, you are at risk of your property being encumbered with liens or judgments that are not your own.

 Although less likely, there is also a risk that your seller could fraudulently execute a mortgage or home equity line of credit against your property.
 The bank would have no way of knowing that ownership was transferred to you and could lend the seller money secured by a mortgage.

 Few people are aware that there could be a problem with their deed until they attempt to sell their property or refinance a mortgage.
 To find out earlier rather than later, contact your attorney or escrow agent and ask for a copy of the recording page for your deed.